|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On January 20, 1944 took off from Torokina Airfield on Bougainville piloted by 1st Lt.
-Roger Hugh Brindos on a mission to escort B-25s attacking Vunakanau Airfield near Rabaul.
-Over the target, Japanese aircraft intercepted.
-When this aircraft failed to return it was officially listed as Missing In Action (MIA).
-Also lost were F4U 02402 (MIA) and F4U 55835 (MIA).
+On January 20, 1944 at 11:25am took off from Torokina Airfield on Bougainville piloted by 1st Lt.
+Roger Hugh Brindos as one of eleven F4U Corsairs on a mission to escort B-25s attacking Vunakanau Airfield near Rabaul.

 Fates of the Crew

-In fact, Brindos was captured by the Japanese on January 22, 1944 and detained as a Prisoner Of War (POW) at Rabaul.
-During late January 1944, he was in an ajoining cell to Colonel Marion Unruh until he was moved to Japan.
+In fact, Brindos was captured by the Japanese on January 22, 1944 and was transported to Rabaul and detained as a Prisoner Of War (POW).
+During late January 1944, he was in an adjoining cell to Colonel Marion Unruh until he was moved to Japan.
 Afterwards, Brindos was imprisoned at Tunnel Hill POW Camp.

 Recovery of Remains

 Brindos was officially declared dead on January 16, 1946.
-He earned the Purple Heart and a gold start, posthumously.
-He is buried at Manila American Cemetery at at plot D row 4 grave 259.
+He earned the Purple Heart and a gold star, posthumously.
+He was permanently buried at Manila American Cemetery at at plot D row 4 grave 259.

 Navy Serial Number Search Results - F4U-1A Corsair 17914